BlueBrain/nexus/README.md

 # Participation

 There are several channels provided to address different issues:
-- **Feature request**: If there is a feature you would like us to implement and it is not listed on the [feature issues](https://github.com/BlueBrain/nexus/issues?q=is%3Aopen+is%3Aissue+label%3Afeature), create a [github issue](https://github.com/BlueBrain/nexus/issues/new?title=[Feature]%20My%20feature%20request) describing your feature with as much detail as possible and tag it with the `feature` label.
+- **Feature request**: If there is a feature you would like to see in Blue Brain Nexus, please first consult the [list of open feature requests](https://github.com/BlueBrain/nexus/issues?q=is%3Aopen+is%3Aissue+label%3Afeature).
+In case there isn't already one, please [open a feature request](https://github.com/BlueBrain/nexus/issues/new?labels=feature) describing your feature with as much detail as possible.
-- **Questions**: For any questions on how to deploy/install/use the platform, first please visit the [documentation](https://bluebrain.github.io/nexus/docs/index.html).
-Alternatively join our [Gitter channel](https://gitter.im/BlueBrain/nexus) to get quick feedback about your inquiry.
+- **Questions**: For any questions on how to deploy, install or use the platform, please visit the [documentation](https://bluebrain.github.io/nexus/docs/index.html).
+If the documentation doesn't contain the answer to your question, you can get in touch with is on our [Gitter channel](https://gitter.im/BlueBrain/nexus).
 - **Bug report**: If you have found a bug while using some of the Nexus services, please create a Github issue in the appropiate service describing the bug with as much detail as possible.
-If you cannot find or don't know the service where the bug happened, create an issue [here](https://github.com/BlueBrain/nexus/issues/new) with the `bug` label.
+If you cannot find or don't know the service where the bug happened, create an issue [here](https://github.com/BlueBrain/nexus/issues/new?labels=bug).

 # Blue Brain Nexus components